dat-ecosystem-archive/docs/papers/dat-paper.md

   - `mtime` - posix modified_at time
   - `mtime` - posix created_at time

-#### Replication
+## 4. Dat Network Protocol

-The above file formats are designed to allow for sparse replication, meaning you can efficiently download only the metadata and data required to resolve a single byte region of a single file, which makes Dat suitable for a wide variety of streaming, real time and large dataset use cases.
+The SLEEP format is designed to allow for sparse replication, meaning you can efficiently download only the metadata and data required to resolve a single byte region of a single file, which makes Dat suitable for a wide variety of streaming, real time and large dataset use cases.

-##### Replication Protocol

-The Dat replication protocol is message based and stateless, making it possible to implement on a variety of network transport protocols including UDP and TCP.
+To take advantage of this, Dat includes a network protocol.
+It is message based and stateless, making it possible to implement on a variety of network transport protocols including UDP and TCP.
 Both metadata and content feeds in SLEEP share the exact same replication protocol.

 Individual messages are encoded using Protocol Buffers and there are ten message types using the following schema:

-##### Wire Protocol
+### Wire Protocol

 Over the wire messages are packed in the following lightweight container format